Multiple zeta functions of Kaneko-Tsumura type and their values at positive integers: Abstract

 \section{Abstract}

-Recently, a new kind of multiple zeta functions $\eta(k_1,\ldots,k_r;s_1,\ldots,s_r)$ was introduced by Kaneko and Tsumura.
+Kaneko and Tsumura introduced a new kind of multiple zeta functions $\eta(k_1,\ldots,k_r;s_1,\ldots,s_r)$.
 This is an analytic function of complex variables $s_1,\ldots,s_r$, while $k_1,\ldots,k_r$ are non-positive integer parameters.
 In this paper, we first extend this function to an analytic function $\eta(s'_1,\ldots,s'_r;s_1,\ldots,s_r)$ of $2r$ complex variables.
 Then we investigate its special values at positive integers.
-In particular, we prove that there are some linear relations among these $\eta$-values and the multiple zeta values $\zeta(k_1,\ldots,k_r)$ of Euler-Zagier type.
+In particular, we prove some linear relations among these $\eta$-values and the multiple zeta values $\zeta(k_1,\ldots,k_r)$ of Euler-Zagier type.